 The racecourse is off the coast of Tanzania between the Zanzibar Archipelago and the stunning Lindi region to the south.
 You'll take on some of the best sailing in the Indian Ocean.

-28th December - Teams arrive at training base
+28th December 2019 - All teams to arrive at training base

 Even if you're a hardened sailor with decades of experience, the chances are you probably haven't sailed a ngalawa.
 We therefore have three days of pre-race training to get you up to speed and train you on the race systems.
 Every member of the team has to attend all three days.
 In addition, this year we are offering you an optional bonus training day for those who like a little head start.

 Bonus day - practical sail training with a training skipper.

 Your tutors in the ways of racing a mango plank and a hanky are the people who know our boats best: veterans of the Kraken Cup, the Race Crew and Race Inventor Dylan.

 Part 1 (day 1 and 2) - Coastal training, theory sessions on satellite tracking; race systems; navigation; checkpoints and some other crucial stuff.

 Part 2 (day 3) - Gear and provision stowage followed by a test-run sail to the start line on Tumbatu Island.

 At the end of the training we'll assess your sailing ability before letting you start the race.

 Note - All training is in English only, so if you don't speak English then get in touch with us directly to chat about options.